podverse/podverse-ops/README.md

 To test the Docker containers locally, use the docker-compose.local.yml file.

-For stage deployment, use the docker-compose.stage.yml file.
+For stage deployment, use the docker-compose.stage.yml file, and replace _local in commands with _stage.

-For prod deployment, use the docker-compose.prod.yml file.
+For prod deployment, use the docker-compose.prod.yml file, and replace _local in commands with _prod.

-Each of these yml files are identical, except they use different container names.

 #### Setup environment variables